 Forest thinning programme - 12 October 2020

 Harvesting operations are expected to start on the week beginning 12 October 2020.
-Diversions will be applied to the Ulster Way during the thinning programme and restrictions will be in place for the duration of the work.
+Diversions will be applied to the Ulster Way during the thinning programme and restrictions will be in place during the work.
 Forest Service asks that all users of the forest follow the signage.

 Visitors can enjoy views of the surrounding countryside, Lough Foyle and Donegal from the shores of Binevenagh Lake.